Prehistoric Asia: Southeast Asia

 Southeast Asia is a subregion of Asia, consisting of the countries that are geographically south of China, east of India, west of New Guinea and north of Australia.
 The region lies on the intersection of geological plates, with heavy seismic and volcanic activity.
 Southeast Asia consists of two geographic regions: (1) Mainland Southeast Asia, also known as Indochina, comprising Cambodia, Laos, Myanmar (Burma), Thailand, and Vietnam; and (2) Maritime Southeast Asia, comprising Brunei, Malaysia, East Timor, Indonesia, Philippines, and Singapore.

 The rich Sangiran Formation in Central Java (Indonesia) has yielded the earliest evidence of hominin presence in Southeast Asia.
 These Homo erectus fossils date to more than 1.6 Ma.
 Remains found in Mojokerto have been dated to 1.49 Ma.

 Its history is told by region, including the Early history of Burma and Cambodia, as well as the articles about Prehistoric Philippines, Thailand, Malaysia and Indonesia.

 Skeleton remains were found of a hominid that was only 3 ft tall as an adult in Indonesia on the island of Flores.
 It had a small brain and, nicknamed "the Hobbit" for its diminutive structure, was classified distinctly as Homo floresiensis.
 Evidence of H. floresiensis has been dated to be from 50,000 to 190,000 years ago, after early publications suggested the small hominid persisted until as recently as 12,000 years ago.
 Ancestral East Asians are suggested to have originated in Mainland Southeast Asia, before expanding northwards.

+The Negritos form the indigenous population of Southeast Asia, but were largely absorbed by Austroasiatic- and Austronesian-speaking groups that migrated from southern East Asia into Mainland and Insular Southeast Asia with the Neolithic expansion.
+The remainders form minority groups in geographically isolated regions.